 Do not be deceived by this gearbox.
 Although both inside and outside it looks like a Moss gearbox, it is completely different from the other Moss/Jaguar gearboxes,.
 The teeth profile is different and the ratios are different.
 This type of gearbox is easily identified by the suffix "JS" after the gearbox number.
 So avoid all gearboxes with this "JS" suffix after a GB prefix (on Mark I and II) or a "JL" prefix (on XK150).

-The Jaguar prefix really denotes the gearbox "application" (i.e. the position of tbe mounts, lever, rear extension, etc.) Avoid also all gearboxes with "JC", "ES", "EJ" prefixes as these are all-synchro gearboxes and even the casings are different from the Moss types.
+The Jaguar prefix really denotes the gearbox "application" (i.e. the position of tbe mounts, lever, rear extension, etc.) Avoid also all gearboxes with "JC", "ES", "EJ" prefixes as these are all-synchro gearboxes and even the casings are different fromthe Moss types.

 These tables ahould assist with your hunting for gearboxes.
 I made my spare gearbox from a mixture of JL and SLN gearboxes for a cost of $15 plus new bearings, seals, primary shaft and end plates.
 So hunting can be worthwhile!